-Pre-AP Algebra II Course Number: 2212 Credit: 1, Full Year
+MATH 1314) Course Number: 2212 Credit: 1, Full Year

-Prerequisite: Algebra I; Geometry recommended
+Prerequisite: Algebra I; Geometry

-Pre-AP Algebra II is designed for students with high academic interest and a strong work ethic.
+This college-level course focuses on applications of polynomial, rational, radical, absolute value, piecewise defined, exponential, and logarithmic functions, equations, inequalities, graphing skills, and systems of equations using matrices.
+OnRamps College Algebra is designed for students with high academic interest and a strong work ethic.
 In addition to the prescribed curriculum for Algebra II, this course will address higher-level thinking and problem solving skills.
 Students will build on the knowledge and skills for mathematics in Kindergarten-Grade 8 and Algebra I. Students will broaden their knowledge of quadratic functions, exponential functions, and systems of equations.
 Students will study logarithmic, square root, cubic, cube root, absolute value, rational functions, and their related equations.
 Students will connect functions to their inverses and associated equations and solutions in both mathematical and real-world situations.
 In addition, students will extend their knowledge of data analysis and numeric and algebraic methods.
 Graphing calculators will be utilized extensively.
+Students who demonstrate college readiness through the course may be eligible to earn college credit through UT-Austin in the second semester.
+A student who is not eligible for the opportunity to earn college credit may continue to be enrolled in the course during the spring semester for the opportunity to earn high school credit only.
 Students who wish to take advanced placement math courses should consider this course.